This policy will provide clear guidelines for:

 We understand that some children attend both long day care at Woodlands and Sessional Kindergarten.

-Families can only receive Free Kinder Funding for one service at any one time.
+Families can only receive Free Kinder Funding for one service at any one time (service you choose to be your funded provider).
 If a child attends multiple services that offer a Victorian Government funded free Kindergarten program, families must specify the service they wish to claim the funding.
+If the family is attending a long day care and a sessional kinder, the funding will need to be selected to the sessional kinder, due to it being a Sessional Kindergarten.

 Families can receive funding for one year in a three-year-old kindergarten program and one year in a four-year-old Kindergarten Program.